alazizcoul/GT_Anonymization/README.md

 we used google collab to run the codes inside the notebook

-if you need the data used, please send a mail to : _aziz.coulibaly@ensea.edu.ci_ or _issa.djibrilla@ensea.edu.ci_
+if you need the questionnaire and the data used, please send a mail to : _aziz.coulibaly@ensea.edu.ci_ or _issa.djibrilla@ensea.edu.ci_